SHOW POSTPONED UNTIL APRIL 1

-Meryl Streep at the Tsongas Center Feb.
-5, 2014
+Meryl Streep at the Tsongas Center Rescheduled to April 1, 2014

 Meryl Streep, considered by many to be the greatest actress of our time, will speak at UMass Lowell in the latest installment of the Chancellor’s Speaker Series.